By Community Environmental Advocates Foundation

 What is the mine reopening proposal?

 Rise Gold, a junior mining company with questionable experience, submitted an application to restart mining operations at the old Idaho-Maryland Mine in Grass Valley.
 Initially, the mine will be dewatered and some operational structure will be built on the surface.
 Then, underground development will begin.
-The permit application describes a drill and blast regime to remove 1,500 tons of rock per day, operating 24 hours a day, 7 days a week for the 80-year life of the project.
+The permit application describes a drill and blast regime to remove 1,500 tons of rock per day.
+Operations will take place 24 hours a day, 7 days a week for the 80-year life of the project.
 The main processing facilities will be on the corner of Brunswick Rd and E. Bennett.
 Mine operations would create approximately 2.4 million cubic yards of mining tailings and rock waste deposited at two locations.
 An additional site will be located closer to downtown Grass Valley at the old Idaho-Maryland Mine location along Idaho Maryland Rd.

 What are the potential impacts of the mine?